 Sell or Buy a Home with Clever and Save Thousands!

 Enter your zip code to see if Clever has a partner agent in your area!

 No matter which method you use to determine the square footage of your home, remember to be as accurate and honest as possible.
 The size of a home is a key factor for home buyers, and a large discrepancy could hinder or lose your sale.
 As a seller, it is up to you to make sure that your house is being represented correctly.

 Clever has knowledgeable and experienced full-service agents all over the country that would be happy to help answer your questions.
-Best of all they can sell your home for a flat $3,000* fee.
+Best of all they can sell your home for a flat $3,000 or 1% over $350,000.
 Say goodbye to traditional real estate commissions and contact us today!